kasterma/cassandra-notes/README.md

 read repair chance (used when read consistency level is less than ALL)

 nodetool repair, can sync all data in the cluster.  expensive

+## Internal Architecture

+write path
+  with partition key get the node(s) where to write commit log: append only on disk
+  memtable: in memory, satisfying data model (i.e. sort) flush the memtable to disk -> SSTable; then clean up commit log
+    SSTable is immutable, and has a partition index (and a summary index (in memory) to work with the partition index efficiently) read path
+  MemTable, SSTables: read partitions relevant froem all and combine there is a key cache that keeps a lookup table for partitions in memory there is a bloom filter in memory to reduce number of SSTables we need to look at compaction